home-assistant/alerts.home-assistant.io/alerts/docker_2010.markdown

 ## Workaround

 The only known workaround at this point is downgrading Docker to the previous version.
-The examples below are for Debian 10.
+The example below is for Debian 10.
 If that is not your OS, check the documentation for your OS's package manager on how to perform the downgrade.

 ```bash
 apt install docker-ce=5:19.03.14~3-0~debian-buster